Makeup artists made Alice Freundlich out of Kristen Stewart: “They made up for Princess Diana”

 Blogger Rustam Solntsev told about a funny similarity to his subscribers.

-“Kristen Stewart had a lot of time to make up for Princess Diana so that in the end it turned out Alice Freundlich,” wrote Solntsev under the photo of Stewart.
+“Kristen Stewart had a lot of time to make up for Princess Diana so that the result was Alice Freundlich,” wrote Solntsev under the photo of Stewart.

 The followers agreed that the actresses had become indistinguishable.